What Is the Difference Between Actual and Proximate Cause?

 Proximate cause refers to any action that the court recognizes as the primary cause of your accident.
 You must prove that, if the action had not occurred, you would have not suffered the injuries you are claiming compensation for.
 The action in question may not be the first event that contributed to the accident or even the last event in a chain reaction.
 You must prove that the accident produced consequences that are foreseeable, and no one but the defendant is responsible.

 Proving actual and proximate cause can be difficult, especially if your case involves unclear or complex liability.
-You will need to understand the law, gather clear evidence, and craft compelling arguments to prove both types of causes in order to win your claim—and hiring an attorney can help.
+You will need to understand the law, gather clear evidence, and craft compelling arguments to prove both types of causes in order to win your claim—and hiring a skilled attorney can help.

-Your attorney will have the knowledge, skills, and experience to help you prove actual and proximate cause after your accident.
+Working with an injury attorney at Estey & Bomberger will provide the knowledge, skills, and experience to help you prove actual and proximate cause after your accident.
 If you have not done so already, contact a California personal injury lawyer to discuss your legal options.